telerik/blazor-docs/common-features/data-binding/descriptors.md

 ## Searching

-The searching criteria are stored in an individual `IFilterDescriptor`.
-To access the filtering criteria, cast the `IFilterDescriptor` to `CompositeFilterDescriptor`.
-The `FilterDescriptors` property of the `CompositeFilterDescriptor` gets filter descriptor instances for all string fields.
-Each filter descriptor instance gets the user input as `Value`.
-The value of the `LogicalOperator` property of the `CompositeFilterDescriptor` is OR.
+The searching criteria in a Grid or TreeList are stored in an individual `IFilterDescriptor`.
+Cast it to [`CompositeFilterDescriptor`](#compositefilterdescriptor).
+The `CompositeFilterDescriptor` holds one child `FilterDescriptor`s for each searchable string column.
+Each `FilterDescriptor` has the same `Value`, which is the user search input.
+The value of the `LogicalOperator` property of the `CompositeFilterDescriptor` is `Or`.

 ## Sorting